Bracken Moor

 Bracken Moor is a 2013 play by the British playwright Alexi Kaye Campbell.
-It is premiering at the Tricycle Theatre in London (in a co-production with Shared Experience directed by Polly Teale) from 6 June 2013 to 20 July 2013, with its press night on 14 June.
+It premiered at the Tricycle Theatre in London (in a co-production with Shared Experience directed by Polly Teale) from 6 June 2013 to 20 July 2013.

 Plot

 Act 1

 Harold, a coal magnate in 1930s Yorkshire, discusses the closure of one of his pits with his foreman John Bailey, including the loss of 140 jobs that will result.
 Bailey tries to outline a plan to save the jobs but Harold rejects this out of hand.
 He then has an argument with Terence Avery over politics - Terence has just arrived with his parents Vanessa and Geoffrey, family friends of Harold and his wife Elizabeth.

 The Averys have not seen Harold and Elizabeth for ten years, last seeing them just before Harold and Elizabeth's son fell down a disused mine shaft at Bracken Moor and died a slow and agonising death.
 Elizabeth is still deep in mourning and reacts badly to Vanessa's suggestion that she return to London society.
 Terence is more sympathetic to her grief and a strong emotional bond is formed between him and the grieving Elizabeth.
 Early one morning soon after their arrival, Terence awakes after a nightmare and in the presence of the four other adults has a seizure where he seems to speak in the voice of Harold and Elizabeth's dead son Edgar, relaying information that only the boy and his parents could have known and suggesting they return to the place of his death.